 The two lines were steaming towards each other at a rate of knots - the Germans had a pretty even Knight on Knight matchup in the near distance, whereas off in the mists of far-away the line of heavy duty infantry were pushing up as quickly as they could to try and close in on the Crusader Spearmen and get their well engineered German halberds into action.
 The Vikings were almost certainly right at the far end, matching off against Crusader bowmen and hoping to stop Crusader horse from getting past them and round the German right flank.
-The story of the battle was developing as if it were being told in a tapestry woven from the threads of Brogger the Agrophobic's sea-spray soaked snot!
+A pall hung over the battlefield like the steam on a hot day, rising from Frigg's salty helmet!

 With no shooting skirmishers, the German Pikemen could at last stand bravely towards the front line - they would be a factor up against the enemy spearmen, and positioned next to the halberdiers it would be a nasty combo for the armoured Crusader spearmen to deal with

 The tricksy Crusaders were intent on getting past the Vikings (Viking Oaths), but the Norsemen were having none of it - an attempted flank charge by the Vikings on the Crusaders however ended in ignominy as the Crusaders shrugged off the attack and beat back the Viking foot!